JAS Motorsport

 JAS Motorsport is an Italian motor racing team and an engineering and manufacturing company.
-It was founded in 1995 by Paolo Jasson, Maurizio Ambrogetti and Giorgio Schon.
+It was founded in 1995 by Paolo Jasson, Maurizio Ambrogetti and Giorgio Schön.
 The company initially competed with Alfa Romeo in 1996 and 1997.
 Since 1998, they have been an official partner of Honda, and have developed, built and raced cars in various different disciplines for the Japanese manufacturer, as well as provided customer racing services.

 History

 JAS Motorsport was founded on 1 September 1995.
 The team raced four Alfa Romeo 155 V6 TIs in the 1996 International Touring Car Championship, scoring seven podiums and a victory at Silverstone with Gabriele Tarquini.
 In 1997 they raced two Alfa Romeos in the Super Tourenwagen Cup, with two seventh places being their best results that season.

 In 1998, JAS became a partner of Honda.
 It began competing with Honda Accords in the Super Tourenwagen Cup, and would claim a victory in the 1998 season, before scoring four wins, 17 podiums and third place in the drivers' championship for Tom Kristensen in 1999.
 The team then competed with Accords in the European Super Touring Cup/Championship in 2000 and 2001, where it scored 15 wins – more than any other team – and finished runner-up in the teams' championship in 2001.
 JAS also helped running the BTCC Honda team in 2000, which claimed seven victories that year, including the last three wins of the championship's Super Touring era.

 In 2004, JAS launched the Honda Accord Euro-R for the Super 2000 regulations.
 Ryan Sharp scored Honda's first World Touring Car Championship podium with the car in 2006, before James Thompson drove it to take the Japanese manufacturer's first overall WTCC win at the Race of Europe in 2008.
 The car later won three consecutive European Touring Car Cup titles between 2009 and 2011 with Thompson and Fabrizio Giovanardi.

 For R3 rallying regulations, JAS made the Civic Type-R R3, which began competing in 2007.
 The car won the 2WD manufacturers' title for Honda in the Intercontinental Rally Challenge in 2011, before winning the 2WD title in the European Rally Championship in 2013 and 2014.